moodle-an-hochschulen/moodle-block_people/README.md

 Changes
 =======
-2012-11-27 - Small code cleanup
+2012-11-30 - Bugfix: Block couldn't be added to frontpage, therefore it couldn't be used as sticky block 2012-11-27 - Small code cleanup
 2012-10-10 - German language has been integrated into AMOS and was removed from this plugin.
 Please update your language packs with http://YOURMOODLEURL/admin/tool/langimport/index.php after installing this plugin version
 2012-06-25 - Update version.php for Moodle 2.3